aaronbloomfield/pdr/tutorials/02-gdb/index.md

 ```

 The '-g' flag will include debugging information.
 The '-o lab2' flag
-will cause the output executable to be 'lab2.exe' (just 'lab2' in
+will cause the output executable to be 'lab2'.
+The '-Wall' flag is a
-Linux/Unix).
-The '-Wall' flag is a new one -- it will include all
-warnings about your code (errors are still reported without the flag;
+new one -- it will include all warnings about your code (errors are
-this includes warnings as well).
+still reported without the flag; this includes warnings as well).

 There are no compiler or linker errors (or warnings!), so if you get
 any you will need to find and fix them.
 We should now be ready to go.